Unlike OCaml, you have to write down the type variables:

 says.talk(animal)

-scala> Animal.talk(cow)
+}scala> Animal.talk(cow)

-s, we can auto-generate one for (Cow, Cow)
+For example: We have a format for Cows, we can auto-generate one for (Cow, Cow)

 implicit def saysTuple[A, B]